Syphilis for Health Professionals

 Scenarios

-Effective prevention and detection of congenital syphilis depends on the identification of syphilis in pregnant people, and therefore, on the routine serologic screening of pregnant people during the first prenatal visit.
+Effective prevention and detection of congenital syphilis depends on the identification of syphilis in pregnant people.
+For more information about pregnancy screening and treatment, please refer to the Pregnancy Syphilis Screening and Treatment Guide.

 - Scenario 1: Proven or highly probable congenital syphilis